Phoenix Racing (NASCAR team): Car No. 1 history

 Phoenix made its debut in 1989 with the No. 49 Buick driven by Jeff Purvis at Charlotte.
 They ran four races together the following season in the No. 15 car, but had three engine failures.
-The next season, Phoenix and Purvis ran four consecutive races in the No. 14/23 Seal-Tech Buick, with a best finish of seventeenth.
+The next season, Phoenix and Purvis ran four consecutive races in the No. 14/23 Buick, with a best finish of seventeenth.
 After a seventh-place finish at Talladega in 1992, the team ran as the No. 28 Havoline Ford for three races, and then changed to the No. 4 Kodak Funsaver Camera Chevrolet in 1993.
 Purvis won his first pole at Talladega in 1994 as the No. 51 Country Time car, then switched back to the No. 4 Kodak car the next year, where he had three top-ten finishes.

 Phoenix Racing made its first full-time season in 1996, despite the No. 4 not having major sponsorship.
 Purvis won two races and a pole position, finishing seventh in points.
 Purvis ran the first four races of the 1997, and had a top-ten finish, but was replaced by Tim Steele, who brought sponsorship from HS Die.
 He had two top-tens, but injuries forced him to exit the ride.
 He was replaced by multiple drivers, with Dale Shaw running a majority of the races that season, including a 2nd-place finish at South Boston Speedway.
 Sterling Marlin, Ernie Irvan, and Ron Fellows filled in for Shaw when he could not run.
 Kevin Lepage then drove two races near the end of the season, before Purvis returned to drive the last race of the year.
 In 1998, Purvis was again named full-time driver, with Lance Snacks sponsoring.
 Purvis made 26 starts, missing one race due to injury, during which he was replaced by Dennis Setzer, and an additional four races during which he was suspended for rough driving.
 Nathan Buttke and Matt Hutter took his place for those races.